1996–97 in English football: Diary of the season

 31 December 1996 – 1996 draws to a close with Liverpool now leading the Premier League, while a mere five points separate the next six highest clubs – Manchester United, Arsenal, Wimbledon, Newcastle United, Aston Villa and Chelsea.
 Nottingham Forest are still bottom with a mere two wins so far this season, while Blackburn Rovers remain in the drop zone along with Southampton who have slipped into the bottom three that has been vacated by an improving Coventry City side.
 Bolton Wanderers are still top of Division One, but Barnsley have cut their lead to just two points.
 Sheffield United, Wolverhampton Wanderers, Crystal Palace and an Oxford United side searching for a second successive promotion complete the top six.
 Manchester City, who had been expected to feature highly in this season's promotion race, are now one point and one place above the relegation zone.

 1 January 1997 – Middlesbrough sign Slovakian midfielder Vladimír Kinder from Slovan Bratislava for £1 million.

 5 January 1997 – Newcastle United are rocked by the resignation of manager Kevin Keegan, who explained, "I feel I have taken this club as far as I can."

 8 January 1997 – The 1995 Football League Cup Final participants (Liverpool and Bolton Wanderers) are eliminated from the same tournament at the quarter-final stage by Middlesbrough and Wimbledon respectively.
 This is the furthest the Dons have ever progressed in the League Cup.

 11 January 1997 – Blackburn Rovers continue their revival with a 4–0 home win over Coventry City.
 Middlesbrough's relegation worries are deepened with a 1–0 home defeat to Southampton, and later this week their survival battle could be toughened by a points deduction.

-13 January 1997 – York City, who knocked Everton out of the League Cup this season and Manchester United last season, find themselves on the receiving end of a giant-killing feat when Hednesford Town knock them out of the FA Cup with a 1–0 win at Keys Park.
+13 January 1997 – York City, who knocked Everton out of the League Cup this season and Manchester United last season, later lost to Hednesford Town in a 1-0 FA Cup loss at Keys Park.